-A selection of fiction, poetry, drama, and/or other primary works, along with critical and scholarly readings.
+A selection of critical-creative texts and literary journals.
 The course may make use of a published anthology or coursepack.
 Specific texts will vary depending on the instructor and term.

 COURSE STUDENT LEARNING OUTCOMES

 On successful completion of this course, students will be able to do the following: